...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 EARTHQUAKE DETECTED AT 35°37’08”N, 139°46’35”E

-Everyone was used to earthquakes.
+Everyone was used to the earthquakes.
 They occurred several times a week in the wake of the Great Flood.

 For Keshi—already uneasy—the tremors only tightened the knot in his stomach.